david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Model_caching_overview.md

 6. *Set input data*
 7. *Execute the model* - Run inference

 Step #5 can potentially perform several time-consuming device-specific optimizations and network compilations, and such delays can lead to bad user experience on application startup.
-To avoid this, some devices offer Import/Export network capability, and it is possible to either use Compile tool or enable model caching to export compiled network automatically.
+To avoid this, some devices offer Import/Export network capability, and it is possible to either use the [Compile Tool](https://docs.openvinotoolkit.org/latest/openvino_inference_engine_tools_compile_tool_README.html) or enable model caching to export compiled network automatically.
 Reusing cached networks can significantly reduce load network time.